npradaschnor/Programming-and-Scripting-Project-2018/README.md

 -------->https://whatis.techtarget.com/definition/scatter-plot

   **Linear transformation techniques** - Principal Component Analysis (PCA) and Linear Discriminant Analysis (LDA)

 :arrow_forward: PCA: identifies the combination of attributes (principal components, or directions in the feature space) that account for the most variance in the data.
 It is a linear dimensionality reduction that uses Singular Value Decomposition of the data of dataset to a lower dimensional space.
 In this case, samples of the two fisrt components were plotted.
 Usually, PCA is used to speed up a machine learning algorithm, helping to visualize your data.
 As Iris dataset is 4 dimensional the data must be projects into 2, that way it is easy to understand better the data and it is easier to plot.
 After the reduction from 4 to 2 dimension data usually there is no particular meaning designated to each main component.

   <img src="https://image.ibb.co/kRLD9x/PCAIris.png">

  :arrow_forward: LDA: indentifies attributes that account for the most variance between classes.
 LDA In particular, LDA, in contrast to PCA, is a supervised method, using known class labels.
  <img src="https://image.ibb.co/fqX4Gc/LDAIris.png">

- :small_red_triangle:PCA vs LDA: Both LDA and PCA are used for dimensionality reduction, but PCA is described as an unsupervised method, because it does not take into account class labels and its object is to find the directions, known as principal components that maximize the variance in a dataset.
+ :heavy_exclamation_mark:PCA vs LDA: Both LDA and PCA are used for dimensionality reduction, but PCA is described as an unsupervised method, because it does not take into account class labels and its object is to find the directions, known as principal components that maximize the variance in a dataset.
 While LDA is supervised method and computes the directions (“linear discriminants”) that will represent the axes that that maximize the separation between multiple classes.

 [[back to top](#project-instruction)]